Skip to content

 Below the table you’ll find the Beneficial Owners field for explicitly identifying who your firm treats as the beneficial owners.
 Proofdesk doesn’t automatically infer this; it’s always a deliberate decision recorded by your team.

 Once complete, click Complete.
-Entities you’ve added here will appear under Linked Entities in the sidebar, each with their own progress bar showing their CDD status.
+Entities you’ve added here will appear under Due Diligence in the sidebar, each with their own indicator showing their CDD status.

-As you complete each linked entity’s forms, their progress bars will update just like the customer’s.
-When all linked entities are marked complete, the Linked Entities section in the Review checklist will show a ✅ tick.
+As you complete each linked entity’s forms, their indicators will update just like the customer’s.